AutumnRivers/heirloom/README.md

 A: Heirloom has a workaround for this.
 Legendary can't detect if a game has VR capability, but at the end of the day, it's usually just adding the `-vr` flag to the executable path.

 You can manually mark games in Heirloom as `VR Compatible`.
 This will open a new option when launching a game.
+(NOTE: YOU CANNOT ACTUALLY DO THIS YET BUT YOU WILL BE ABLE TO IN THE FUTURE)

 **Q: Does this work with multiplayer?**